-What are ‘open’ star clusters? | EarthSky.org
+EarthSky | Open star clusters are loose groups of stars

 At magnitude 3.7, the Beehive Cluster can be tricky to spot from a light-polluted area because of how diffuse it is; it’s spread out more than twice the size of a full moon.
 Using only your eyes, the open cluster will appear as a misty patch of light.
 Binoculars will help you focus in on a handful of stars.
 If you’re using a telescope, make sure to use a low-power eyepiece because the stars will spill out of your field of view.

-Astronomers have found that the Beehive Cluster contains at least 200 stars, but only a fraction of them can be seen with amateur equipment.
-Galileo saw 40 with his rudimentary telescope.
-At least three planets are now known to be orbiting stars in the Beehive Cluster.
+Astronomers have found that the Beehive Cluster contains at least 200 stars, but only a fraction of them are visible with amateur equipment.
+By the way, Galileo saw 40 with his rudimentary telescope.
+Also, at least three planets are now known to be orbiting stars in the Beehive Cluster.

 The cluster is about 730 million years old and lies approximately 577 light-years away from us.
 The Beehive’s age and direction of proper motion through space are similar to the Hyades cluster.
 This suggests that these two clusters probably had a common origin in a nebula that existed 800 million years ago.

-Bottom line: Open clusters are loosely bound gatherings of stars that may be so young that they are still surrounded by the nebulae they were born in.
-The Pleiades, Hyades, and Beehive are well-known examples of open clusters.
+Bottom line: Open clusters are loosely bound gatherings of stars that may be so young that the nebulae they were born in is still visible.
+The Pleiades, Hyades, and the Beehive are well-known examples of open clusters.